confluentinc/go-editor/README.md

 	}

 The library leaves it up to you to cleanup the temp file.

-For example, this allows your CLI to validate the edited data and prompt the user to continue editing where they left off, rather than starting their changes over.
+This enables your CLI to validate the edited data and prompt the user to continue editing where they left off, rather than starting over.
+And if that's what you want...

-You can see working examples in the [examples](./examples) directory.

 ### Input Validation

-If you would like to validate the edited data, use a `ValidatingEditor` instead:
+If you would like to validate the edited data, use a ValidatingEditor instead.
+This will prompt the user to continue editing until validation succeeds or the edit is cancelled.

+Simply create a schema and pass it to the editor:

     schema := &mySchema{}
     edit := editor.NewValidatingEditor(schema)